 Plavix Side Effects

-Note: This page contains side effects data for the generic drug clopidogrel.
-It is possible that some of the dosage forms included below may not apply to the brand name Plavix.
+Note: This document contains side effect information about clopidogrel.
+Some of the dosage forms listed on this page may not apply to the brand name Plavix.

 For the Consumer